Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

 \subsection{Real-world Personalization Benchmark}

-Prior personalization datasets such as \textbf{MyVLM}\cite{alaluf2024myvlm} and \textbf{Yo’LLaVA}\cite{nguyen2024yo} primarily focus on object-centric scenarios in controlled settings. \textbf{MyVLM}~\cite{alaluf2024myvlm} dataset consists of 29 object categories and \textbf{Yo’LLaVA}~\cite{nguyen2024yo} dataset includes 40 categories of objects, buildings, and people.
-It also features a VQA benchmark with multiple-choice questions (A/B).
-Despite their utility, these datasets lack real-world complexity—such as background clutter, partial occlusions, and diverse contexts—limiting their effectiveness for evaluating robust LVLM personalization.
+\textbf{Yo’LLaVA}~\cite{nguyen2024yo} and \textbf{MyVLM}~\cite{alaluf2024myvlm} focus mainly on object-centric scenes under controlled conditions, lacking real-world complexity such as background clutter, occlusion, and diverse contexts—limiting their suitability for evaluating robust LVLM personalization.

-To address this gap, we introduce a more realistic evaluation set called \textbf{\thisismy} benchmark, based on the \textit{This-Is-My} dataset~\cite{yeh2023meta}, originally developed for video-level detection of personalized instances in realistic settings where objects may be partially occluded, in the background, or poorly lit.
-We design several splits to evaluate specific capabilities of personalization methods.
+We introduce the \textbf{\thisismy} benchmark, derived from the \textit{This-Is-My} dataset~\cite{yeh2023meta}, originally designed for video-level detection of personalized objects in realistic environments.
+Our benchmark includes several splits targeting specific personalization capabilities.